davibortolotti/movie_trailer_website/README.md

 movies.append(dreams)   # appends to the list
 ```

-The site is also up and running at the URL (davibortolotti.github.io).
+The website is also up and running on the internet [here](davibortolotti.github.io).

 Thanks Udacity.